MagMueller/PMLR/README.md

 source venv/bin/activate
 pip install -r requirements.txt
 ```
+Be careful with torch and geometric versions, depening on your hardware you may need to install a different version.
 When you need more packages, install them with pip and then do:
 ```bash
 pip freeze > requirements.txt